mykola216/sht/wp-content/plugins/yith-woocommerce-frequently-bought-together/README.txt

 == Upgrade notice ==

-== 1.1.1 == Released on Apr 24, 2017
+== 1.1.2 == Released on Jul 22, 2017

-* New: Support to WooCommerce 3.0.4.
+* New: Support to WordPress 4.8.
-* New: Support to WordPress 4.7.4.
+* New: Support to WooCommerce 3.1.1.
 * Update: Plugin core.
-* Fix: Prevent multiple postmeta entry for same product.
+* Fix: Exclude deleted products automatically from frequently bought products.